Alessio has reported security vulnerabilities to Google and Apple. He also has a past as a web developer and web server administrator.

-Have you ever purchased something from Alibaba because of the cheap prices?
-Many people accept to wait for long delivery times and purchase items directly from China, in order to save money on their purchases in exchange.
-Alibaba is essentially seen by common people as a cheaper alternative to Amazon or eBay, a big marketplace with discounted prices where you pay just with long waiting times for getting your orders delivered to your house.
+Have you ever purchased something from Alibaba because of the low prices?
+Many people accept to wait for long delivery times and purchase items directly from China to save money on their purchases in exchange.
+Most people see Alibaba as a cheaper alternative to Amazon or eBay, a big marketplace with discounted prices but often long waiting times to deliver your orders to your house.
 The fact is that this is simply 1% of what Alibaba is.
-The same can be said of Amazon, which is essentially seen as a big marketplace by common people, just like it happens with the Chinese company.
-This article is going to highlight why Alibaba is more than a cheap marketplace where you can buy stuff delivered directly from China.
+The same can be said of Amazon, which is essentially seen as a big marketplace by most people, just like the Chinese company.
+This article will highlight why Alibaba is more than a cheap marketplace where you can buy stuff delivered directly from China.

-Alibaba has been founded in 1999 by Jack Ma, one of the most influential businessmen in China, in order to allow Chinese manufacturers to get discovered by foreign buyers: this is essentially the main mission of the company, providing the service almost everyone knows Alibaba for.
-Still, Alibaba growth has gone beyond this, exactly like Google empire has not been built just around a search engine, but also by releasing many other services that today are forming a large internet conglomerate.
+Alibaba was founded in 1999 by Jack Ma, one of the most influential businessmen in China, to allow Chinese manufacturers to get discovered by foreign buyers.
+It is essentially the company's primary mission, providing the service almost everyone knows Alibaba for.
+Still, Alibaba's growth has gone beyond this, exactly like Google's empire was built not just around a search engine but also by releasing many other services that today are forming a large internet conglomerate.

 Alibaba Is A Big FinTech Company